Women account for a little over 11% of CFO positions in the U.S.

 While this percentage isn’t ideal, it’s definitely an improvement.
 However, the racial and gender gap for leaders in the C-Suite is still too wide to ignore.

-As you can imagine because of this disparity, we’re always so inspired when we see women of color defying gender roles, shattering the glass ceiling, and serving up Black girl magic at some of the world’s leading companies.
+As you can imagine because of this disparity, we’re always so inspired when we see women of color like Diedra Nelson, formerly CFO of The Wing, defying gender roles, shattering the glass ceiling, and serving up Black girl magic at some of the world’s leading companies.

-Recently, we had the pleasure of catching up with Diedra and she gave us insight on her career journey, actionable tips for aspiring CFO women of color, and last but not least, the most important things that early-stage startups should consider from a financial perspective when launching and scaling their business.
+Here with Mogul Millennial, Diedra shares insight on her career journey, actionable tips for aspiring Black, female CFOs, and last but not least, the most important things that early-stage startups should consider from a financial perspective when launching and scaling their business.

 Trust your gut — for me it was a gut feeling that medicine wasn’t the right path for me.
 Switching gears is scary because you never know if it’s going to be another dead end but there is no way to find out unless you are willing to make that change.
 I was interested in how businesses communicate with their consumers and how they operate from a financial perspective — I followed this interest and it led me to where I am today.

-As a Black woman at the executive level, I know there is so much work to do in making sure more women of color are able to rise to the top.
-Women of color represent less than 2% of corporate officers at some of the country’s leading companies, so there is a distinct responsibility, privilege, and honor to be able to serve as an example for so many black and brown women who are thinking about careers in finance or want to be in the C-suite of a successful company.
+Also, as a Black woman at the executive level, I know there is so much work to do in making sure more women of color are able to rise to the top.
+Women of color represent less than 2% of corporate officers at some of the country’s leading companies, so there is a distinct responsibility, privilege, and honor to be able to serve as an example for so many Black and Brown women who are thinking about careers in finance or want to be in the C-suite of a successful company.

 The barriers exist but I know that by being in this role, I am making room for more women who look like me to be where I am one day.
-When I walk into a room and introduce myself as the CFO of The Wing, I can see the moment of disbelief in the eyes of other business leaders and executives followed by a realization of their own implicit bias — it’s in this moment that space is made for others.
+When I walk into a room and introduce myself as a CFO, I can see the moment of disbelief in the eyes of other business leaders and executives followed by a realization of their own implicit bias — it’s in this moment that space is made for others.

-Less than 35 Black women have raised more than a million dollars in venture capital, and that number is extremely dismal given Black women are starting more businesses every day than any other demographic.
-The reason why I feel hopeful is because of places like The Wing, where we’re trying to create more opportunity, visibility, connections, and resources for our members, many of whom are Black women founders, to have more seats at the table.
-We have a long way to go, but we have to lift each other up and also call on white allies in the room to support, acknowledge and hire us as well.
+Less than 100 Black women have raised more than a million dollars in venture capital, and that number is extremely dismal given Black women are starting more businesses every day than any other demographic.
+As you can see, we have a long way to go, but we have to lift each other up and also call on white allies in the room to support, acknowledge and hire us as well.